 Rushville is a tiny village located in the state of Missouri.
 With a population of 217 people and just one neighborhood, Rushville is the 490th largest community in Missouri.
-Much of the housing stock in Rushville was built prior to World War II, making it one of the older and more historic villages in the country.
+Rushville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Rushville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Rushville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rushville are a mix of both white- and blue-collar jobs.
 Overall, Rushville is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Rushville who work in office and administrative support (16.24%), sales jobs (10.26%), and community and social services (10.26%).

 For a small village, Rushville has a lot of people who use public transit to get to work, and those that do mostly ride taxis.
 This suggests that a real need for low-cost transportation in Rushville exists, and local transit is helping to meet that need.